EURECA

 • SDG 15.
 Eco-friendly building and planning solutions that fit into the land's ecosystem.
 Protection of wild animals – birds.

 • SDG 9.
-Scientific places with high-tech enivironmental friendly solutions.
+Scientific places with high-tech environmentally friendly solutions.

 • SDG 11.
 Making sure city areas have smart architectural and planning solutions that follow nature protection rules is a good move.

 • SDG 17.
-Universities teaming up with outside partners to work on eco-friendly actions and solutions, like partnering with NGOs and business making glass films to prevent bird crashes.
+Universities collaborate with outside partners to work on eco-friendly actions and solutions, like partnering with NGOs and businesses making glass films to prevent bird crashes.

 Keywords: